 Value of Using Construction Bots

-Because construction companies utilizing bots can work with less people, deliver better accuracy, and work longer hours, these companies are more profitable on each project.
+Because construction companies utilizing bots can work with fewer people, deliver better accuracy, and work longer hours, these companies are more profitable on each project.
 Additionally, the savings in employee benefits, decrease in employee turnover, and other expenses related to having employees all make construction companies more productive and therefore more profitable.

 “[Bots] both speed up the work and reduce the number of people to do it,” Steve Muck, CEO and Chairman of Brayman Construction Corp said in an interview with Post Gazette.
 “This is the construction industry looking to the robotics industry for a solution to a business problem.”